 The various types of keeper bots are:

-The reference implementation for all Keeper bots mentioned in these docs are available here.
+The reference implementation for all Keeper bots mentioned in these docs is available here.

 First clone the keeper-bots-v2 repo (make sure to check out the correct branch for the cluster you are targetting)

 Prepare the required environment variables by copying over .env.example, modify .env with your preferred values

 Required Environment Variables

 KEEPER_PRIVATE_KEY: the private key of the account to use for signing transactions.
 This account is the signing of authority of all accounts used by this bot.
 The value can be a number array (as in the example) or a path to a keypair.json file as generated by solana-keygen ENDPOINT: the JSON-RPC endpoint to use ENV: devnet

 The signing account needs to have a User account before they are able to interact with the DriftClient program.
 We've included a --init-user flag on the Keeper Bot script to help with initializing new users.

 ❗Only required if you are trading or your bot needs to maintain open positions (JIT makers and certain liquidators)